Ecdosis/ecdosis-front/tabs/README.md

 The tabs and modules for a particular instance of tabs can be set by configuring the tabs module in Drupal.
-The key is the name of the tabset and the specified parametes will be added to a url invocation of tabs with the parameter tabset=<key>.
+The key is the name of the tabset and the specified parametes will be added to a url invocation of tabs with the parameter tabset=&lt;key&gt;.
 If a module belonging to a particular tabset is provided, but not the tabset parameter, this is added automatically.
 This allows modules to have no knowledge of which tabset they belong to.